How To Use Data And Analytics To Optimize Rental Property Maintenance

 Predicting Failure Before It Occurs

 Take a look at this example.
-If data reveals your fridge uses 10% more energy over 3 months, it might be getting sick.
-Instead of waiting for it to stop working, you can order the fix in advance.
+If data reveals that your fridge uses 10% more energy over 3 months, it might get sick.
+You can order the fix in advance instead of waiting for it to stop working.

 Optimizing Maintenance Scheduling

-Analytics can plan maintenance smarter.
+Analytics can plan maintenance more competently.
 It looks at how old things are, how long they usually last, and when they might break.
 So, maintenance is done just in time, not too early or too late.

 Proper predictive maintenance slashes downtime and costs substantially.
 Studies show it reduces maintenance expenses by 20-25% and nearly eliminates unplanned downtime.